CloudTestDrive/EventLabs/AppDev/springboot-sample/devcs.accs.ci.md

 Now we will create a deployment configuration which enable direct deployment to Application Container Cloud services after a successful build job.
 In order to deploy automatically to this service, you first need to collect your identity domain from the ACCS Overview screen.

 - Switch to the window where you have your Cloud Domain Dashboard, and click on the word "Application Container".
 This will lead you to the Application Container Service Overview
-- Note the Data region of your instance: this is probably EMEA Commercial 2 (code EM2), or US Commercial 2 (code US2)
+- Note the Data region of your instance: this is probably EMEA Commercial 1 or 2 (code EM1 or EM2), or US Commercial 2 (code US2)
 - Depending on the type of instance you are using, you will either use the "Identity Service ID", which has the form "idcs-xxxxxxx", or in case you do not see this parameter on your Overview screen, you will use the "Identity Domain ID", which has a form of "gse00xxxxx".

 Switch back to the browser window where you have Developer Cloud running, change to the **Deploy** page, and create **New Configuration**